AishwaryadeviPerumal/sing-code-assignment/README.md

 section C: package-solution2.animal
 ============================
 1.
-    - butterfly can fly but cannot make sound. so created a common Insect class which extends Animal and implements Flyable interface.
-Butterfly class extends Insect
+    - butterfly is flyable insect but cannot make sound. caterpillar is walkable insect.so created a common Insect class which extends Animal.
+    - butterfly extends Insect and implements Flyable interface.
 2.
-    - created a caterpillar class which extends Animal and implements Walkable interface.
+    - created a caterpillar class which extends Insect and implements Walkable interface.
     - created a util class TransformInsectUtil.java to metapmorphosis from butterfly to caterpillar and created a test class TransformInsectUtilTest.java

 section D: package-solution2.animal